-affects other neighboring thermal elements, be they other cores or portions of the heatsink.
+Existing power-aware techniques, such as energy minimization, peak power minimization, as well as global dynamic voltage and frequency scaling (DVFS), cannot solve the temperature problem in MPSoCs because they do not consider spatial thermal variation; heat generated by an active core also affects other neighboring thermal elements, be they other cores or portions of the heatsink.
 The net heat flow from one thermal element to another depends on the conductance parameters and the current temperatures of these thermal elements.
-Ignoring spatial thermal variation can lead to unnecessarily-high peak temperatures, especially for high power density chips.
+Ignoring spatial thermal variation can lead to unnecessarily high peak temperatures, especially for high power density chips.

-I.A.
-Related Work
+A. Related Work

-Researchers have only recently started work in temperatureaware high-level synthesis [15] and design space exploration [16].
+Researchers have only recently started work on temperatureaware high-level synthesis [25] and design space exploration [20].
 The objective is usually to optimize system performance subject to a peak temperature constraint.
-For uniprocessor architectures, Wang and Bettati presented a reactive twospeed policy to control the peak temperature [13].
-To guarantee real-time deadlines, a proactive thermal management policy was later proposed [12].
-Rao et al. presented an optimal processor speed control to maximize the work completed under a temperature constraint [17].
-The thermal model was later improved by the same authors [18].
-Mutapcic et al. focused on energy minimization under thermal and task constraints [19].
-Quan et al. presented a necessary and sufficient condition for schedulability as well as a novel scheduling algorithm for realtime applications running on processors with a temperature constraint [20].
-A temperature constraint may be sufficient if only timing faults are considered and if the designer has control over the post-deployment thermal environment, e.g., fan speed and ambient temperature.
-If wear is also considered, then lower temperatures are better.
-In addition, due to factors such as a high ambient temperature or a broken fan, the peak temperature minimization approach will maximize the number of systems that still meet the temperature constraint under severe conditions.
+For uniprocessor architectures, Wang and Bettati presented a reactive two-speed policy to control peak temperature [43].
+To guarantee real-time deadlines, a proactive thermal management policy was later proposed [5].
+Rao et al. presented an optimal processor speed control policy to maximize the work completed under a temperature constraint [34].
+The thermal model was later improved by the same authors [32].
+Mutapcic et al. focused on energy minimization under thermal and task constraints [27].
+Quan et al. presented a necessary and sufficient condition for schedulability as well as a novel scheduling algorithm for real-time applications running on processors with a temperature constraint [31].
+A temperatureconstrained optimization technique is valuable in maximizing application performance, but it does not necessarily increase system reliability.
+The lower the operating temperature, the better the system reliability.

 Unfortunately, there is little research that targets peak temperature control directly.
-Bansal et al. were among the first to study the problem of peak temperature minimization using continuous dynamic speed scaling for uniprocessors running independent tasks [21].
-Jayaseelan and Mitra presented a task sequencing technique to minimize the peak temperature for periodic real-time tasks running on a single processor [22].
+Bansal et al. were among the first to study the problem of peak temperature minimization using continuous dynamic speed scaling for uniprocessors running independent tasks [2].
+Jayaseelan and Mitra presented a task sequencing technique to minimize the peak temperature for periodic real-time tasks running on a single processor [13].
 Neither work considers MPSoCs nor task dependencies.

-For multiprocessors and MPSoCs, the problem of assigning and scheduling real-time tasks is an important topic that has received significant research attention.
-Some papers focus on meeting hard real-time constraints [23] while others aim to optimize energy consumption in the presence of timing constraints [24].
-Since most real-time scheduling problem variants are \mathcal{NP} -hard, many heuristics have been proposed to solve large problem instances with different optimality criterion [25].
+The problem of assigning and scheduling real-time tasks in systems containing multiprocessors and MPSoCs has received significant research attention.
+Some papers focus on meeting hard real-time constraints [11] while others aim to optimize energy consumption in the presence of timing constraints [35].
+Since most real-time scheduling problem variants are \mathcal{NP} -hard, many heuristics have been proposed to solve large problem instances with different optimality criterion [37].
 Once again, the focus is usually placed on meeting the thermal constraint instead of minimizing peak temperature.
-For example, Rao et al. presented a method to maximize throughput by determining speeds of different cores subject to a peak temperature constraint [26].
-Mulas et al. proposed a task migration algorithm that balances the loads on different cores to reduce hotspots [27].
-Coskun et al. used online learning [28] and integer linear program (ILP) [29] to reduce the frequency of peak temperature constraint violations.
-Jung et al. used dynamic thermal management (DTM) to minimize energy while meeting a peak temperature constraint [30].
-An approximation algorithm for minimizing the peak temperature of ideal processors was proposed by Chen et al. for realtime tasks with no precedence constraints [31].
-In addition, a temperature-aware task assignment and voltage selection algorithm was proposed by Sun et al. for three-dimensional stacked-wafer MPSoCs [32].
-However, this solution cannot be used to solve our problem since only homogeneous cores are considered and spatial thermal variation is ignored (the peak temperature of 3-D MPSoCs is strongly influenced by vertical inter-core heat flow).
+For example, Rao et al. presented a method to maximize throughput by determining speeds of different cores subject to a peak temperature constraint [33].
+Mulas et al. proposed a task migration algorithm that balances the loads on different cores to reduce hotspots [26].
+Coskun et al. used online learning [6] and integer linear program (ILP) [7] to reduce the frequency of peak temperature constraint violations.
+Jung et al. used dynamic thermal management (DTM) to minimize energy while meeting a peak temperature constraint [14].
+An approximation algorithm for minimizing the peak temperature of ideal processors was proposed by Chen et al. for realtime tasks with no precedence constraints [4].
+In addition, a temperature-aware task assignment and voltage selection algorithm was proposed by Sun et al. for three-dimensional stacked-wafer MPSoCs [41].
+However, this solution cannot be used to solve our problem since only homogeneous cores are considered and lateral thermal variation is ignored (the peak temperature of 3-D MPSoCs is strongly influenced by vertical inter-core heat flow).